 Colorful bell peppers used as cups to hold all the ingredients together make this dish very convenient to prepare and eat!
 And making these stuffed peppers is really quick and easy to master.

-If you’re looking for another classic dish to feed your family, check out our easy Paleo meatloaf with bacon.
-It’s another terrific dish to make on busy weeknights.
+If you’re looking for another classic dish to feed your family, try making some coconut chicken curry or easy Paleo meatloaf with bacon.
+They are terrific meals to make on busy weeknights.
 The leftovers are always welcomed as well.

 - 2 tablespoon nutritional yeast